Green vegetables are excellent for you. One of the main reasons is that it is usually made up of leafy greens, which are high in nutrients.

 These greens also have a high dietary fiber content, about 5 grams per cooked cup, as well as several antioxidants, such as beta-carotene, zeaxanthin, and lutein.

-Collards also contain folate, a B vitamin that is beneficial to heart health.
+Collards are one of the efficient foods for improving your heart health as they contain folate, a B vitamin that is beneficial to a healthy heart.

 Cooked collard greens have 35 calories per cup, which makes them ideal for a low-carb diet.